WTCN-computational-anatomy-group/shape-toolbox/README.md

 Inputs can be binary or categorical images (_i.e._, segmentations), in which case a Bernoulli or Categorical data term is used, or multimodal intensity images, in which case a uniform Gaussian or Laplace noise data term is used.

 All considered, the following variables are infered:
-- <tt>W = [w1 .. wK]</tt>: the principal subspace of deformation, made of K _principal geodesics_ ;
+- `W = [w1 .. wK]`: the principal subspace of deformation, made of K _principal geodesics_ ;
-- <tt>z</tt>: transformation coordinates in the principal subspace, which is a low-dimensional representation of each subject in terms of deformation of the template ;
+- `z`: transformation coordinates in the principal subspace, which is a low-dimensional representation of each subject in terms of deformation of the template ;
-- <tt>A</tt>: the precision matrix (_i.e._, inverse covariance) of the latent coordinates.
+- `A`: the precision matrix (_i.e._, inverse covariance) of the latent coordinates.
 At the optimum, it should be a diagonal matrix that contains the variance along each principal component, or in other words, their scale ;
-- <tt>v</tt>: the velocity field of each subject.
-It is only an explicit random variable in the PGVA model, in which case the residual field, <tt>r = v - Wz</tt>, can be recovered by substracting the principal representation ;
+- `v`: the velocity field of each subject.
+It is only an explicit random variable in the PGVA model, in which case the residual field, `r = v - Wz`, can be recovered by substracting the principal representation ;
-- <tt>r</tt>: alternatively, the residual field can be explicitely infered, as is the case in the PGRA model.
-Then, the initial velocity is reconstructed according to <tt>v = Wz + r</tt> ;
+- `r`: alternatively, the residual field can be explicitely infered, as is the case in the PGRA model.
+Then, the initial velocity is reconstructed according to `v = Wz + r` ;
-- <tt>lam</tt>: the precision of the residual field, also named _anatomical noise_ ;
+- `lam`: the precision of the residual field, also named _anatomical noise_ ;
-- <tt>q</tt>: parameters of the rigid-body transform.
+- `q`: parameters of the rigid-body transform.
 Note that there are options to use different kind of affine transforms instead, however it is not advised, as differences in size should be captured by the shape model.

 The following parameters are manually set and impact the model's behaviour:
-- <tt>K</tt>: the number of principal components ;
+- `K`: the number of principal components ;
-- <tt>L</tt>: a Riemannian metric, in the form of a mixture of membrane, bending and linear-elastic energies.
+- `L`: a Riemannian metric, in the form of a mixture of membrane, bending and linear-elastic energies.
 A small penalty on absolute displacements should also be set in order to ensure the diffeomorphism to be invertible and that it can be _shot_ with a low number of  integration steps ;
-- <tt>A0</tt> and <tt>n0</tt>: the prior expected value of the latent precision matrix and its degrees of freedom, which should be seen as the virtual number of subjects that weight this prior belief ;
+- `A0` and `n0`: the prior expected value of the latent precision matrix and its degrees of freedom, which should be seen as the virtual number of subjects that weight this prior belief ;
-- <tt>l0</tt> and <tt>n0</tt>: the prior expected value of the residual precision matrix and its degrees of freedom, which should be seen as the virtual number of subjects that weight this prior belief ;
+- `l0` and `n0`: the prior expected value of the residual precision matrix and its degrees of freedom, which should be seen as the virtual number of subjects that weight this prior belief ;

 ### PGVA vs PGRA